Available in Nexus Repository OSS and Nexus Repository Pro

 When an RPM is uploaded, the Yum metadata will be generated after the configured value (default 60 seconds).

-The task Rebuild Yum metadata can also be configured to create the metadata.
+The task Repair - Rebuild Yum repository metadata (repodata) can also be configured to create the metadata if the standard generation fails.
+This is not typically needed, thus is regarded as a Repair task.
 Further information about tasks can be found in Configuring and Executing Tasks.

 Comps.xml (package grouping)